-Renovation pricing records for builders.
+Renovation pricing drafts for builders.

 Inoscope helps renovation builders turn photos, plans, site notes, supplier invoices and variation requests into priced scopes with rates, margins, assumptions and approval workflow attached.